angela695/level1/README.md

 7. (13 / 06 / 2024) have added content 5 which is a parallax website layout (yet to add responsiveness and animations)

 8. (13 / 06 / 2024) have added content 6 which is a intro website layout (yet to add responsiveness and animations)

+9. (14 / 06 / 2024) added content 7 yet to add footer and responsiveness